gensbi.diagnostics.tarp#

 Functions#

-_run_tarp(posterior_samples, thetas, references[, ...])
+_compute_tarp(posterior_samples, thetas, references[, ...])

 get_tarp_references(key, thetas)

-Plot the expected coverage probability (ECP) against the credibility level (alpha).
+Plot the expected coverage probability (ECP).

 run_tarp(thetas, posterior_samples[, seed, ...])